kumahq/kuma-website/README.md

 ### Netlify Build Flow
-The Docs and Install pages have 301 redirects that ensure their bare URLs always go to the latest version.
+The Docs and Install pages have 301 redirects that ensure their bare URLs always go to the latest version of Kuma.
 Because of the order in which Netlify deployment and build functions are run, the full deployment build script is handled within the [netlify.toml](netlify.toml) file.